angular-schule/website-articles/blog/2020-01-everything-github/README.md

     </p>
     ```

     This example loads data from a remote API.
-Our hope is that later we will be able to findboth the regular text and as well the loaded book in the index of our preferred searchengine.
+Our hope is that later we will be able to find both the regular text and as well the loaded book in the index of our preferred search engine.
 We have also added Bootstrap to make the result look like this:

     ![Screenshot of the Demo page](screenshot_2_demo.png)